 | Length | 50–60 characters |

-| Keyword placement | Include primary keyword near the beginning |
+| Keyword placement | Primary keyword near the beginning |

-| Branding | Add brand name at end (if space allows) |
+| Branding | Brand name at end if space allows |

-| Uniqueness | Each page needs a unique title |
+| Uniqueness | One unique title per page |

 | Format | [Primary Keyword] - [Secondary Keyword] | [Brand] |